hypervel/hypervel.org/docs/README.md

 ## Frequently Asked Questions

 <div class="custom-container tip">
-<p><strong>Is Laravel Hyperf compatible with Laravel packages?</strong></p>
+<p><strong>Is Hypervel compatible with Laravel packages?</strong></p>
-<p>While Laravel Hyperf maintains the similar development experience like Laravel, you can't install Laravel packages on this framework due to the fundamental differences in architecture.
-However, many Laravel concepts and patterns can be easily adapted for use with Laravel Hyperf.</p>
+<p>While Hypervel maintains the similar development experience like Laravel, you can't install Laravel packages on this framework due to the fundamental differences in architecture.
+However, many Laravel concepts and patterns can be easily adapted for use with Hypervel.</p>
 </div>

 <div class="custom-container tip">
-<p><strong>How does Laravel Hyperf achieve high performance?</strong></p>
+<p><strong>How does Hypervel achieve high performance?</strong></p>
-<p>Laravel Hyperf achieves high performance through Swoole's coroutine system, which enables non-blocking I/O operations and efficient concurrency handling.
+<p>Hypervel achieves high performance through Swoole's coroutine system, which enables non-blocking I/O operations and efficient concurrency handling.
 This allows the framework to handle more concurrent connections with fewer resources compared to traditional PHP-FPM.</p>
 </div>

 <div class="custom-container tip">